Leonana69/rust_movenet/README.md

-# rust_posenet
+# rust_movenet

-Use opencv and tflite bindings to interprete the PoseNet real-time human pose estimation.
+Use opencv and tflite bindings to interprete the MoveNet real-time human pose estimation.